fathomnet/worms-server/README.md

 ## Endpoints

-1. `/names` - returns all names ... there's a lot of names.
+- `/names` - returns all names ... there's a lot of names.
+- `/names/count` - returns the total number of names available.
-2. `/parent/:name` - return the name of the parent of `:name`.
+- `/parent/:name` - return the name of the parent of `:name`.
 [Example](http://fathomnet.org:8888/parent/Bathochordaeus)
-3. `/children/:name` - return the primary names of the children.
+- `/children/:name` - return the primary names of the direct children.
 [Example](http://fathomnet.org:8888/children/Bathochordaeus)
+- `/ancestors/:name` - return the primary names of all the descendants [Example](http://fathomnet.org:8888/ancestors/Atolla)
-4. `/descendants/:name` - return the primary names of all the descendants [Example](http://fathomnet.org:8888/descendants/Atolla)
+- `/descendants/:name` - return the primary names of all the descendants [Example](http://fathomnet.org:8888/descendants/Atolla)
+- `/synonyms/:name` - returns alternative names for a term.
+The first term in the list is the primary/accepted name.
+[Example](http://fathomnet.org:8888/synonyms/Acanthonus%20armatus)
-5. `/query/startswith/:prefix` - returns all names that start with `:prefix`.
+- `/query/startswith/:prefix` - returns all names that start with `:prefix`.
 [Example](http://fathomnet.org:8888/query/startswith/fish)
-6. `/query/contains/:glob` - returns all the names that contain `:glob`.
+- `/query/contains/:glob` - returns all the names that contain `:glob`.
 [Example](http://fathomnet.org:8888/query/contains/crab)
-7. `/synonyms/:name` - returns alternative names for a term.
-THe first term in the list is the primary/accepted name.
-[Example](http://fathomnet.org:8888/synonyms/Acanthonus%20armatus)
-8. `/taxa/info/:name` - returns the name, alternateNames, and rank of a term.
-[Example](http://fathomnet.org:8888/taxa/info/Opisthoteuthis)
-9. `/taxa/tree/:name` - return a structure tree from the provided name on down through the tree.
-[Example](http://fathomnet.org:8888/taxa/tree/Atolla)
-10. `/taxa/parent/:name` - returns the name, alternateNames, and rank of the parent of the term.
+- `/taxa/parent/:name` - returns the name, alternateNames, and rank of the parent of the term.
 [Example](http://fathomnet.org:8888/taxa/parent/Atolla)
-11. `/taxa/children/:name` - - returns the name, alternateNames, and rank of the children of the term.
+- `/taxa/children/:name` - - returns the name, alternateNames, and rank of the children of the term.
 [Example](http://fathomnet.org:8888/taxa/children/Atolla)
+- `/taxa/descendants/:name` - return a tree structure of descendants from the provided name on down through the tree.
+[Example](http://fathomnet.org:8888/taxa/tree/Atolla)
+- `/taxa/info/:name` - returns the name, alternateNames, and rank of a term.
+[Example](http://fathomnet.org:8888/taxa/info/Opisthoteuthis)

 ## Usage